US Made Supply

 Introduction

 This guide covers DOT compliance requirements for commercial motor vehicles (CMVs) with a GVWR over 10,001 lbs operating in interstate commerce.
+These requirements are enforced by FMCSA (Federal Motor Carrier Safety Administration), the DOT agency responsible for commercial motor vehicle safety.
 Whether you're a fleet manager or owner-operator, these are the basics you need to pass inspections and protect your CSA score.

 Most violations happen because drivers don't know what inspectors check.
 From fire extinguishers to DOT numbers, we'll walk through each requirement.
 For vehicle-specific extinguisher sizing and product recommendations, see our DOT fire extinguisher buying guide.